 All you have to worry about is getting your employees paid on time as well as setting aside whatever you owe in FICA and unemployment taxes.
 Those numbers can add up quickly!

-You will need to fill out Form 941 to file federal taxes on a quarterly basis, and Form 940 to report your annual FUTA liabilities.
+You will need to fill out Form 941 to file federal taxes on a quarterly basis, and complete Form 940 to report your annual FUTA liabilities.
 You can pay taxes online using the EFTPS payment system.
 All the IRS employment tax due dates can be found here.

 As if that wasn’t enough, here are some helpful links that can if you would like to learn more about Hawaii payroll taxes: